 EXPLORE MILES AND MILES OF MAINTAINED TRAILS

 Try some or all of the 28 miles of hiking trails maintained by the Lakes Region Conservation Trust.
-Take a leisurely walk along cascading waterfalls, ending at the largest waterfall, Falls of Song.
+Take a leisurely walk along cascading waterfalls, ending at the largest waterfall, the Falls of Song.
 Or opt for a more experienced hike to take in amazing views of the Ossipee Mountains.
 With over 5,500 acres and trails of all variations, you can spend the day hiking with the entire family!

 Here is a small sample of the natural treasures you will find here at Castle in the Clouds.